Picaresque novel: Other initial works

 The Spanish novels were read and imitated in other European countries where their influence can be found.
 In Germany, Hans Jakob Christoffel von Grimmelshausen wrote Simplicius Simplicissimus (1669), considered the most important of non-Spanish picaresque novels.
 It describes the devastation caused by the Thirty Years' War.
 Grimmelshausen's novel has been called an example of the German abenteuerroman (which literally means "adventure novel").
 An abenteuerroman is Germany's version of the picaresque novel; it is an "entertaining story of the adventures of the hero, but there is also often a serious aspect to the story."
+Grimmelshausen wrote several sequels in the same genre, notably The Life of Courage and Tearaway, both from 1670.

 Alain-René Le Sage's Gil Blas (1715) is a classic example of the genre, which in France had declined into an aristocratic adventure.
 In Britain, the first example is Thomas Nashe's The Unfortunate Traveller (1594) in which a court page, Jack Wilson, exposes the underclass life in a string of European cities through lively, often brutal descriptions.
 The body of Tobias Smollett's work, and Daniel Defoe's Moll Flanders (1722) are considered picaresque, but they lack the sense of religious redemption of delinquency that was very important in Spanish and German novels.
 The triumph of Moll Flanders is more economic than moral.
 While the mores of the early 18th century wouldn't permit Moll to be a heroine per se, Defoe hardly disguises his admiration for her resilience and resourcefulness.

 Works with some picaresque elements

 The autobiography of Benvenuto Cellini, written in Florence beginning in 1558, also has much in common with the picaresque.

 The classic Chinese novel Journey to the West is considered to have considerable picaresque elements.
 Having been published in 1590, it is contemporary with much of the above—but is unlikely to have been directly influenced by the European genre.

+Water Margin, one of the best known traditional Chinese novels, is seen as an adventure story with picaresque elements and social critique.